 It was clear to us that MyNetDiary considers itself in direct competition with MyFitnessPal, if only because of the extensive section on its website explaining the differences between the two.
 And there are important differences, including MyNetDiary Premium’s support for your smartwatch and extensive support for its free version.

 We thought using the free version of MyNetDiary was easier than with MyFitnessPal’s free version.
 For one thing, we weren’t bombarded with pop-up ads and upgrade offers.

 In addition, MyNetDiary claims that its database is more reliable than MyFitnessPal’s, with all of the food items in the former being verified.
 This means that we weren’t as likely to search for a food in MyNetDiary’s database and then get several choices back that were different each time.

-MyNetDiary Premium’s account options start off at $9 per month or $108 per year (paid monthly), which is less than half the annual price of both MyFitnessPal and WW / WeightWatchers.
+MyNetDiary Premium’s account options start off at $9 per month (billed monthly) which adds up to $108 per year.
 You can also sign up for a 12-month membership of MyNetDiary Premium — paid upfront — for $60.